LostBeard/SpawnDev.BlazorJS/README.md

 # Promise
-SpawnDev.BlazorJS.JSObjects.Promise - is a JSObject wrapper for the Javascript Promise class Promises can be created in .Net to wrap async methods or Tasks.
-They are essentially Javascript's version of Task
+SpawnDev.BlazorJS.JSObjects.Promise - is a JSObject wrapper for the Javascript Promise class.
+Promises can be created in .Net to wrap async methods or Tasks.
+They are essentially Javascript's version of Task.

 Ways to create a Promise in .Net
 ```cs